matthewweaver/dask-data-pipeline/README.md

 - Unit tests _(as appropriate)_
 - Integration and/or end-to-end tests _(as appropriate)_
-- Dedependency management with [pipenv](https://pipenv.readthedocs.io/en/latest/) and a Pipfile
+- Dedependency management with [pipenv](https://pipenv.readthedocs.io/en/latest/) and a Pipfile or Go modules
 - Code quality tooling _(linting, etc.)_

 > If any of these concepts are unfamiliar to you, the Hinge Health engineer partnered with you will provide assistance.